webforj/webforj-documentation/docs/components/splitter.md

 height='300px'
 />

-## Constructors

-Besides its default constructor, the `Splitter` offers these constructors:

-- `public Splitter(String id, Component master, Component detail)`: This constructor creates a `Splitter` instance with a specified ID, master component, and detail component.

-- `public Splitter(Component master, Component detail)`: This constructor acts as a shorthand version of the previous one, creating a Splitter. without specifying an ID.

-- `public Splitter(String id)`: This constructor allows you to create a `Splitter` instance with a specified ID.

 ## Min and max size

 The `Splitter` component provides methods to set minimum and maximum sizes for its panels, allowing you to control the resizing behavior of the components within the `Splitter`.
 When users attempt to resize panels beyond the specified min or max sizes, the splitter component enforces these constraints, ensuring that panels remain within the defined boundaries.